Home > Info > Telescope & Instruments > Instruments > RINGO

 Saturation

-In order to avoid saturation, the following are the maximum exposure times allowed for a given target brightness:
+To avoid saturation, the maximum exposure times allowed for a given target brightness were:

 MAGNITUDE